AashrayAnand/shray_fyi/content/2025-08-03-refresh-vm-2/index.md

 +++
-title = "Using mprotect For Memory Protection" description = "Deep dive into the Linux mprotect system call, including /proc/[pid]/maps analysis and shared memory management" date = 2025-08-03
+title = "Using mprotect For Memory Protection" date = 2025-08-03
 +++

-# Using `mprotect` For Memory Protection

 I recently took some notes when looking into the linux `mprotect` interface, which enables setting the protection on a region of [memory](https://linux.die.net/man/2/mprotect).
 In particular, this exercise was related to how ```mprotect``` interacts with memory-mapped shared memory segments.